topbitdu/unidom-authorization/README.md

 ```

 ### As Authorized concern
 The As Authorized concern do the following tasks for the includer automatically:
 1. Define the has_many :authorizings macro as: ``has_many :authorizings, class_name: 'Unidom::Authorization::Authorizing', as: :authorized``
 2. Define the has_many :permissions macro as: ``has_many :permissions, through: :authorizings, source: :permission``
+3. Define the #is_authorized! method as: ``def is_authorized!(permission: nil, by: nil, at: Time.now)``
+4. Define the #is_authorized? method ``def is_authorized?(permission: nil, at: Time.now)``